dh-2024-odbor/dh-sender/README.md

 ### Main board - ESP32-VROOM-32D

 Note: This board is completely unnecessary it has many features that are not in use by our system but this is what we could get in such a short amount of time.
-In reality power consumption by the main board would me much lower.
+In reality power consumption by the main board would be much lower.

 * Sleep mode (ULP Coprocessor turned disabled) - 2.5 uA
 * Sleep mode (with ULP Coprocessor enabled) - 10 uA